 Bits Parameter Name Description 2 Synchronization 00 2 ID Target ID of the responding sensor die.
 00 for ID0, 01 for ID1, 10 for ID2, 11 for ID3.
-1 BC flag Broadcast: Value set to 1 if read command was a broadcast command (target ID set to [0 0 0 0]), 0 if not.
-1 AE flag Abort error: Value set to 1 if a previous transaction is aborted and discarded, typically caused by incorrect bit lengths; 0 indicates a problem did not occur.
-The error is stored until it can be transmitted during the next read response and is cleared afterward.
-1 OR flag Overrun error: If a command is sent to the sensor while the sensor is still sending a read response, and this command is completely transmitted before the read response finishes, an overrun error has occurred.
-This error is then stored until it can be transmitted during the next read response and is cleared afterward.
-1 CS flag CRC error: Value set to 1 if a previous transaction had an incorrect CRC; 0 indicates a problem did not occur.
-The error is stored until it can be transmitted during the next read response and is cleared afterward.
+1 BC flag Broadcast: Value set to 1 if read command was a broadcast command (Target-ID set to [0 0 0 0]), 0 if not 1 AE flag Abort error: Value set to 1 if a previous transaction was aborted and discarded, typically caused by incorrect bit lengths, 0 if there was no problem.
+The error is stored until it can be transmitted on the next read response and is cleared afterwards.
+1 OR flag Overrun error: If a command is sent to the sensor while the sensor is still sending a read response, and this command is completely transmitted before the read response finishes, an overrun error occurs.
+This error is then stored until it can be transmitted on the next read response and is cleared afterward.
+1 CS flag CRC error: Value set to 1 if a previous transaction had an incorrect CRC, 0 means there was no problem.
+The error is stored until it can be transmitted on the next read response and is cleared afterward.
 16 data Read from an even address: even byte [15:8] and odd byte [7:0].
 Read from an odd address: odd byte [7:0] only.
 Data bits [15:8] are zeroes.
-3 CRC 3-bit CRC.
+3 CRC 3-bit CRC